 MRC four-year International PhD programme: Human Genetics, Genomics and Disease

-Applications are invited from outstanding UK, EU and international candidates to join an MRC funded 4-year multi-disciplinary PhD programme in Human Genetics, Genomics and Disease at the MRC Human Genetics Unit (HGU), part of the Institute of Genetics and Cancer at the University of Edinburgh.
+Applications are invited from outstanding candidates to join an MRC funded 4-year PhD programme in Human Genetics, Genomics and Disease at the MRC Human Genetics Unit (HGU), part of the Institute of Genetics and Cancer (IGC) at the University of Edinburgh.

-We are committed to high quality training, mentorship and research excellence to prepare the next generation of scientists to tackle the most challenging questions underpinning health and disease.
-This will enable you to think critically, undertake mechanistic research and make new discoveries.
+We are committed to high quality training, mentorship and research excellence to prepare the next generation of scientists to think critically, and tackle challenging questions in biomedical research.

 First 6 months: students participate in structured teaching covering key topics in areas such as genome regulation, disease mechanisms, disease models and biomedical genomics.
-This is combined with computational and statistical training and a journal club.
+This is combined with training in computational skills, statistics, and critical thinking.
 At the same time students participate in 2 mini-projects to experience different laboratory or computational environments.

 Subsequent years: Students develop one of the initial projects into a PhD project for the remaining 3.5 years.

 Applicants should have a UK or international 1st class or 2.1 degree or a Masters in any relevant discipline in biological or biomedical sciences.
 We are seeking motivated students excited by new opportunities who are keen to engage in high quality biomedical research.